mkcn/py-keylogger/README.md

 # Py-keylogger

-<p>A Simple Keylogger for Linux application written in Python
-using the pyxhook module which is an implementation of pyhook module (for Windows OS). </p>
+<p>A Simple Keylogger for Linux written in Python using the pyxhook module which is an implementation of pyhook module (for Windows OS). </p>

 <h3>Changes:</h3>

 + reduced CPU utilization ( removed "mouse move" hook )
-+ organized output (group with the same "window name" and "process name" plus time).
++ organized output (grouped chars with the same "window context", showing the process name and the time).

 ```
 	---------------------------------------------------------------------------